Rishi Kapoor’s last tweet was appeal to refrain from violence towards health care professionals

 An appeal 🙏 to all brothers and sisters from all social status and faiths.
 Please don’t resort to violence,stone throwing or lynching.
 Doctors,Nurses,Medics, Policemen etc..are endangering their lives to save you.
 We have to win this Coronavirus war together.
 Please.
 Jai Hind!🇮🇳— Rishi Kapoor (@chintskap) April 2, 2020

 On the same day, he had also replied to Kunal Kohli who said that none played the dafli like him.
 Kohli had said, nobody plays the dafli like you!
 In fact.
 Every musical instrument you've played on screen.
 Always looks like you're actually playing it.
 But the dafli.
-Just the best ... oh dafli waale ... dafli buja .... what a song!
+Just the best ... oh dafli waale ... dafli baja .... what a song!
 Made as much by the way you played it.

 To this Kapoor had replied thank you.
 Much credit to late Shree.
 P.L.
 Raj ji the choreographer.
 Of course some measure of knowledge and talent is necessary of something or anything you portray on screen.
 I have in all modesty taken this as a compliment.
 Thank you Kunal.